jberkel/sms-backup-plus/README.md

 initiated backup works as expected.

 👉 1.5.11 brings many improvements to auto-backup reliability.
 However some beta users have still reported problems.
-If the backups don't run automatically try changing the system "Battery optimization" settings for SMS Backup+ to "Don't optimize".
+If the backups don't run automatically try changing the Android "Battery optimization" settings for SMS Backup+ to "Don't optimize".

+When reporting a bug related to auto backup it is essential to attach a sync log file.
+See the [relevant FAQ](#faq-general-file-bug-report) for more information on how to do this.

 #### <a name="faq-backup-show-imap">I get the one of following errors during backup/restore: Command: SELECT "SMS"; response: \#6\# \[NO, Unknown, Mailbox; SMS, \[Failure\]\] (or response: \#6\# \[NO, \[NONEXISTENT\], unknown mailbox: SMS (failure)\])</a>